How to Get From Mexico City Airport to Mexico City Centre

 Google Maps is great for planning routes, but it may not always show real-time service changes like Moovit does.

-Mexico City Airport to the city centre by Metrobus
+Mexico City Airport to Mexico City Centre by Metrobus

 If you’re heading to the city centre, the easiest and most direct option is Metrobus Line #4.
 Metrobus stops are located right outside both airport passenger terminals: